The Godfather 4 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 The Godfather 4 Release Date, Cast, Plot, and Everything You Need to Know

-The Godfather trilogy by American crime films, all of which were produced by Francis Ford Coppola, were based on the 1969 book of the same title by Italian-American author Mario Puzo.
+The Godfather trilogy with American crime films, all of which were directed by Francis Ford Coppola, were based on the 1969 book of the same names by Italian-American author Mario Puzo.

-The films follow Vito Corleone, the fictional Italian-American mafia Corleone clan patriarch, as he rises to prominence in American organised crime throughout the course of their judicial processes.
+The films follow Vito Corleone, the fictional Italian-American mafia Corleone family patriarch, as he rises to prominence in American organised crime throughout the course of their judicial processes.

 He is succeeded by Michael Corleone, the oldest of his kids.
 The movies were distributed by Paramount Pictures, and they were out in 1972, 1974, and 1990.

-With worldwide box office receipts ranging from $430 and $517 million, the series was financially successful.
+With worldwide box office receipts of between $430 and $517 million, the series was financially successful.

-The Godfather in The Godfather Part II are regarded by many as two of the greatest films ever produced.
+The Godfather and The Godfather Part II are regarded by many as two of the greatest films ever produced.

-The series has garnered several awards, winning nine of its 28 nominations for Academy Awards.

 Few filmmakers or film experts would contest The Godfather’s status as one of the most significant contributions to cinematic history; in fact, The Godfather and Citizen Kane are in a close race in most official surveys ranking the best films of all time.